DataDog/documentation/content/tracing/setup/environment.md

 #### Default environment

 The default environment for un-tagged data is `env:none`.
-See below to see how to specify custom environments.:
+See below to see how to specify custom environments:

 #### Setup

 There are several ways to specify an environment when reporting data:

 1. Host tag:
-  Use a host tag with the format env:XXXX to tag all traces from that agent accordingly.
+  Use a host tag with the format `env:XXXX` to tag all traces from that agent accordingly.

 2. Agent configuration:
   Override the default tag used by the trace agent in [the Agent configuration file](/agent/faq/where-is-the-configuration-file-for-the-agent).
 This tags all traces coming through the agent, overriding the host tag value.